ThePhrozenKeep/D2MOO/README.md

 ### Why is the code so ugly and with names such as `a1`, `a2`, ... ?

-The code was originally extracted by a reverse engineering tool, and slowly cleaned to use understandable names
+The code was originally extracted using a reverse engineering tool, and slowly cleaned to use more understandable names.

 ### Can I build D2Common.dll and replace it directly with the one from the game ?

 Not yet, but this is one of the objectives !
 We are in the (slow) process of checking each ordinal (exported functions) and patching them one by one.
 See [D2Common.patch.cpp](D2.Detours.patches/1.10f/D2Common.patch.cpp) for the current status of each ordinal.

-### Why is there only D2Common.dll ?
+### Why are some DLLs missing ?

-Because it contains a lot of functions that are used in both, client and server code, and as such, it serves as a solid base for further work.
-We might add other DLLs in the future if there is enough interest / help from the community.
-Any contributions are welcome.
+Reversing the game is very time consuming.
+Since `D2Common.dll` and `D2Game.dll` contain most of the game logic, this is where the focus has been set.
+Any contribution and help is welcome !

 ### How can I write my own mod using this ?